Listen to this article now

 “Girls see a celebrity wearing something and want it immediately,”

-For the fast fashion business model to thrive, the creation of trend-relevant products designed to trigger one’s impulsive buying behaviour is key.
+For the fast fashion business model to thrive, the creation of trend-relevant products designed to trigger one’s impulsive buying behavior is key.

 “Limited functional life design and options for repair, aesthetics that lead to reduced satisfaction, design for transient fashion or enhancement that requires purchasing of new product features.
 Fashion, more than any other industry in the world, embraces obsolescence as a primary goal; fast fashion raises the stakes.”